Ronaldo Tenório is building a bridge between hearers and the deaf community in Brazil through his app Hand Talk.

 We also want to teach Hugo new languages.
 He is already learning American Sign Language and we believe that we will be able to launch the app in the USA this year.
 We hope to launch it in other countries as well but that will depend on the conversations we’ll have and the opportunities in each country.

-I: What advice would you give to potential social entrepreneur?
+I: What advice would you give to potential social entrepreneurs?

 R: It’s really incredible to develop a social business because beyond the financial gain you have an impact and you can see the life of people improving thanks to the solution you created.
 It’s really gratifying!
 In the world, there are lots of social problems and often governments don’t have the capacity to resolve these problems.